ChristinesMan/ChristineAI/README.md

 [Adafruit I2S Audio Bonnet for Raspberry Pi - UDA1334A](https://www.adafruit.com/product/4037)

 You could use the raspberry pi headphone port, but this will have better sound.
+I've never really listened to compare, honestly.

 [SD/MicroSD Memory Card (8 GB SDHC)](https://www.adafruit.com/product/1294)